INMAS-Math/Workshop-01/README.md

 Open a terminal window and type *anaconda-navigator*.
 Those of you eager to learn Linux in the comfort of your Windows laptop should consider running the *Windows Subsystem for Linux* (WSL) available for free.
 This will allow you to run a full version of Linux (e.g., Ubuntu) within your Windows operating system.
 Really cool.
 More info [here](https://learn.microsoft.com/en-us/windows/wsl/install).

 Upon successfully opening the navigator you should see something resembling the following window.
+Be patient, it sometimes takes a while to load.

 ![Navigator](images/Picture5.png)